 Where dogs are vomiting and having diarrhea some dogs would be more comfortable if given Paxxin in addition to the Kochi Free formula.
 Paxxin helps calm the stomach, soothe the intestinal tract, boost the immune system, and helps stop vomiting and diarrhea.

 Where kittens are vomiting and having diarrhea some kittens would be more comfortable if given Kitty-DTin addition to the Kochi Free formula.
 Kitty-DT helps calm the stomach, soothe the intestinal tract, boost the immune system, and helps stop vomiting and diarrhea.

 Caution: Do NOT exceed recommended dose!
 Safe use in pregnant animals or animals intended for breeding has not been proven.
 If animal's condition worsens or does not improve, stop product administration and consult your veterinarian.
 An examination from a veterinarian is recommended prior to using this product.

-Warning: Do not use with pets under 6 weeks old.
+Warning: Not recommended for use with pets under 6 weeks old.
 If younger than six weeks, you may dose the mom and the babies will get the benefits of the product via nursing.
 For animal use only.
 Keep out of reach of children and animals.
 In case of accidental overdose, contact a health professional immediately.

 Click here for Kochi Free (formerly Kocci Free product pamphlet

-Click here for Amber Technology Herbal Tincture Information Pamphlet
+Click here for Amber Naturalz Herbal Tincture Information Pamphlet

 Amber Glass Bottles ~ If you have more than one pet that you are treating, you might want to consider purchasing one or more amber glass 1/2 oz., 1 oz., or 4 oz. dropper bottles, so you can split up the tincture into a smaller bottle.
 That way there is less chance of product contamination.